 The Department is currently upgrading the City's existing "walk by" meter reading system with an advanced, Sensus Flexnet reading system.
 The Flexnet system includes installation of multiple tower sites that read meters remotely as opposed to the more labor intensive, "walk by" reading system.
 The base infrastructure has been installed which included three tower sites which have been reading a small sample of meters for several years now.
 The Flexnet system works to provide the customer and department staff enhanced reading data (greater accuracy measurement of water moving through the meter) to increase operational efficiency and decrease operational costs as well as provide the customer with greater usage information which aides the customer in reducing water waste and potentially avoid costly plumbing repairs.
 City staff uses the enhanced metering data in capital project planning and customer support.
 For more information on the Sensus Flexnet system, visit the manufacturers site.
 For technical specifications related to the Flexnet transmitter module, they can be found in the Transmitter Specification page of the manufacturers website.

 Project Status: The City has contracted with Baird Company to upgrade each customer's meter site with a new meter and/or transmitter based on the existing equipment at each site.
-This work began in March, 2019 and will continue through Fall of 2019.
+This work began in March, 2019 and will continue into early 2020.
 As part of the contractor's scope, they are to knock on the homeowner's door prior to starting work, to communicate to the homeowner the need to shut off water for a short period of time (5-15 min) to allow for the work to be completed.
-Once the work is completed, the contractor will turn the water back on and open a spigot on the side of the home to flush water briefly if necessary.
+Once the work is completed, the contractor will turn the water back on and open a spigot on the side of the home to flush water briefly if necessary to eliminate any air or mineral deposits stirred up during the process.
 Project notification are being sent out via social media, with updates sent to the neighborhoods where work is being completed.